blixxurd/enchanted-scroll/readme.md

-# Enchanted Scroll
+# 🪄📜 Enchanted Scroll

-Enchanted Scroll is a powerful PDF generator that transforms your HTML templates into mesmerizing and enchanting scrolls.
+Enchanted Scroll is a powerful PDF generator that transforms your HTML templates into mesmerizing and enchanting ~scrolls~ PDF files.
 With Enchanted Scroll, you can effortlessly convert your beautifully designed HTML templates into PDF format, ready to be shared, printed, or displayed in all their magical glory.

 ## Features